 - End user login

 Prerequisites for using push notification

 Complete the Citrix Cloud onboarding process.

-3. From Menu, select Identity and access Management and then navigate to API Access tab to create a client for the customer.
+From Menu, select Identity and Access Management and then navigate to API Access tab to create a client for the account.

 Download the Citrix SSO mobile app from App Store and Play Store for iOS devices and Android devices respectively.
 Push notification is supported on iOS from build 1.1.13 on Android from 2.3.5.

 - Minimum attribute length must be at least 256 characters.

 - Attribute type must be ‘DirectoryString’ such as UserParameters.
 These attributes can hold string values.

 - Attribute string type must be Unicode, if device name is in non-English characters.

 - Citrix ADC LDAP administrator must have write access to the selected AD attribute.